Hi all, this is Jeanine’s husband Jack and, well, it’s fall. We all know what that means… pie! Lots of it.

 While pumpkin pie might be more popular at this time of year, Jeanine has a soft spot for soft apples, so our filling choice was quickly decided.
 As for the crust, we tried a few different versions.
 We found that we preferred the flakiness of a crust made with coconut oil over butter.
 Also, to make it a bit more wholesome we opted for half whole-wheat pastry flour and half all-purpose flour.
 So we somehow stumbled into making a vegan apple pie.

-I have to admit – I was a bit intimidated by the crust.
+I have to admit – the crust intimidated me at first.
 People talk about a lot of things that can ruin a pie crust, and reading pie crust recipes makes it sound like a really stressful experience.
 Well, it doesn’t have to be.
 At the end of the day, pie dough is just dough.
-If (when) there’s a hole or a thin spot, just tear off dough from somewhere else on the pie and patch it up.
+If (when) there’s a hole or a thin spot, just tear off dough from somewhere else on the crust and patch it up.
 If (when) you set it in the pie plate and it’s not perfectly centered, just slide it.
 If (when) there’s a crack, just push the dough together.
 Thinking about it like this took much of the stress away.

 So here you have it – our first homemade blog pie.
+We highly recommend serving slices of this vegan apple pie with scoops of vanilla ice cream or coconut whipped cream.
 Thanksgiving here we come!

 - ¾ cup whole-wheat pastry flour (3.25 ounces)

 - ¾ cup all-purpose flour (3.25 ounces), plus more for rolling

 - ½ cup plus 1 tablespoon coconut oil, solid, but still scoopable*

 - 3 to 5 tablespoons ice water